slarmoo/.github/profile/uxdesign/uxdesign.md

 Iconography can also be a concern.
 An owl in the United States represents wisdom, but in some Asian countries it symbolizes stupidity.
 Icons that carry religious representations can be even more disruptive.

 Proper international design requires thought across the full technology stack.
 If data is not properly passed, stored, and rendered at every level of the stack it will fail to properly work globally.
 For example, dates and times should always be stored in a format that properly represents time zones (e.g. ISO 8601) and rendered based upon the user's location.
-That way when users do things like global calendering or traveling between countries their data is not corrupted.
+That way when users do things like global calendaring or traveling between countries their data is not corrupted.

 ## Space

-Introducing space around your application content helps to create focus and lessing the effort a user has to exert in order to interpret the presented information.
+Introducing space around your application content helps to create focus and lessen the effort a user has to exert in order to interpret the presented information.

 ![Whitespace](designWhitespace.jpg)